mySociety's open source geographic problem-reporting platform

-FixMyStreet Platform is an open source project to help people run websites for reporting common street problems such as potholes and broken street lights to an appropriate authority.
+The FixMyStreet Platform is an open source project from mySociety to help people run websites for reporting common street problems such as potholes and broken street lights to an appropriate authority.
 It’s been running successfully in the UK since 2007 (in fact, it works so well some UK councils use it too), and we’re still working on making it better.

-Users locate problems using a combination of address and sticking a pin in a map without worrying about the correct authority to report it to.
-FixMyStreet then works out the correct authority using the problem location and type and sends a report, by email or using a web service such as Open311.
-Reported problems are visible to everyone so they can see if something has already been reported and leave updates.
-Users can also subscribe to email or RSS alerts of problems in their area.
+Users locate problems quickly and easily without worrying about the correct authority to report it to.
+FixMyStreet takes care of that using the problem location and category, and sends a report, by email or using a web service such as Open311.